Three of my favorite hiking destinations in Great Britain!

 Plan your journey in advance so you know what transportation is necessary.

-Paying attention to the weather is also essential, as Great Britain often throws rain, hail, snow, wind, fog, and ice at its inhabitants.
+Paying attention to the weather is also essential.
+Great Britain often throws rain, hail, snow, wind, fog, and ice at its inhabitants.

 Especially when climbing at high elevations, it is pivotal to dress appropriately for cold temperatures and be prepared for any inclement weather.